uberVU/dom-observer/README.md

 ## Running the tests

-Just open `test/test.html` in your browser.
+Just open `test/test.html` in your browser, or run `npm test` (it will use karme to run the tests in FF).